miker704/Strife/patches.md

 - Integrated Colorize gem for CoRE cable action cable calls to easily identify them in the backend rails server console.

+- Reworked block user function from creating only a single record to now once again creating a pair of records to indicate a blocked relationship between two users. including being able to deciever if there is a block relationship between two users being -1 for a user that has been blocked by current user and -2 to indicate that current user was the one that issued a block. if the user wants to block current_user it will switch to -1.

+- Created a new function to unblock a user if two users blocked each other the status of the person that intitiated the unblock request will swap from -1 to -2 since the other user has blocked them if that user did not block them then both records are deleted and the friendship on the frontend changes their status to zero indicated no relationship between the two users.

+- Added new rail routes for unblock user functionality

 ### Other Changes

 - Changed which state for current user information to be extracted from for certain components.
+- Due to problems with blocked users added a new frontend friendship api util function to handle unblocking of users.
+- Added new friend redux action REMOVE_BLOCKED_USER = (UNBLOCK_USER) and new removeBlockedUser dispatch function for unblocking users.
+- Added to user reducer to handle the REMOVE_BLOCKED_USER = (UNBLOCK_USER) friendship redux action call.

 ---